Specialities

 It’s a space to slow down and finally listen to the parts of you that had to grow up too fast, to the emotions that were never safe to feel, and to the needs that went unmet.

-Abuse and Complex PTSD
+Trauma and Complex PTSD

 Let's Talk